 The Private Sector Operations (PSO) strategic framework demands a sharper focus on development impact, and emphasizes

 - private sector participation in infrastructure, capital market development, and agribusiness;

 - broadening of country and sector reach;

 - wider use of credit enhancement and other instruments; and

 Who is eligible?

-To be eligible for ADB assistance, the proposed recipient of ADB’s nonsovereign financing:
+To be eligible for ADB nonsovereign financing, the proposed recipient must be:

-- must be established or operating in a developing member country (DMC);
+- established and/or operating in a developing member country (DMC), and

-- must be able to sue and be sued.
+- a legal entity that can sue and be sued.